-It’s almost President’s Day, so it seems the perfect time to publish a post about becoming more politically engaged, don’t you think?
+President’s Day is the perfect time to write a post about becoming more politically engaged, don’t you think?
 Actually, any time would be the perfect time.
 Now is always the perfect time for action.
 Something procrastinators like me should keep in mind regarding many things.

 I don’t appreciate being told I should get over cancer.
 I don’t appreciate being told I should get over grief.
-And I don’t appreciate being told I should get over the recent election either.
+And I don’t appreciate being told I should get over a certain election either.
 It’s not possible to get over any of these things anyway.

-This particular post is not an anti-Trump post.
-This is not an anti-Republican post.
-In fact, this post is meant to be an inclusive post in which I am attempting to share some things any of us can do in order to become more politically engaged.
+This post is not an anti-Trump or anti-Republican post.
+In fact, it’s is meant to be an inclusive post in which I am attempting to share some things any of us can do in order to become more politically engaged.
 As always, I welcome all viewpoints and suggestions.

 Here’s my list of random suggestions on how to become more politically engaged: